Hepatitis B from £40 per dose

 - Additional precautions: If travelling to a country where medical resources are limited, carry sterile needles with you.
 Use a condom every time you have sex to avoid catching hepatitis B during sex.

 - Risk if you contract hepatitis B: Hepatitis B can cause a range of flu like symptoms as well as jaundice.
 It can become chronic and lead to liver damage and failure.

 Please note - we are out of stock for all hepatitis B vaccinations, including occupational vaccinations, not just ones for general travel.

 When will you be back in stock?

-Due to a global shortage, all UK providers of the vaccine are restricted from providing the vaccine until 2018 at the earliest.
+Due to a global shortage, all UK providers of the vaccine are restricted from providing the vaccine throughout 2018.

 Can you recommend another place to get the vaccine?